 18.3 Programme changes between Offer acceptance and your registration

-18.3.1 Due to the period between you accepting your Offer and enrolment, where there is no material detriment to you, we reserve the right to vary minor elements of your programme from that described in your Offer, in order to improve the quality of educational services, in order to meet the latest requirements of a commissioning or accrediting body, in response to student feedback, respond effectively to, or as a result of academic staffing changes; changes to the Institution’s regulations; a lack of student demand for certain modules; or factors beyond the Institution’s reasonable control.
+18.3.1 Due to the period between you accepting your Offer and enrolment, where there is no material detriment to you, we reserve the right to vary minor elements of your programme from that described in your Offer, in order to improve the quality of educational services; to meet the latest requirements of a commissioning or accrediting body; in response to student feedback; to respond effectively to, or as a result of academic staffing changes, changes to the Institution’s regulations, a lack of student demand for certain modules; or as a result of factors beyond the Institution’s reasonable control.
 The Institution will use all reasonable endeavours to ensure that changes are kept to a minimum, but if we are required to make any material changes to the terms of the Contract or your programme (as described in your Offer) before you register at the Institution, the Institution shall bring these to your attention as soon as possible.

-If you reasonably believe that the proposed change will prejudicially affect you, you may either cancel the Contract and withdraw from the programme without any liability to the Institution for tuition fees (even if the cancellation period referenced in Clause 16.1 has expired) or transfer to such other programme as may be offered by the Institution for which you are qualified.
+18.3.2 If the proposed change is material to your programme of study and prejudicially affects you, you may either cancel the Contract and withdraw from the programme without any liability to the Institution for tuition fees (even if the cancellation period referenced in Clause 16.1 has expired) or transfer to such other programme as may be offered by the Institution for which you are qualified.

 18.4 Programme changes after your registration

 18.4.1 Following suitable consultation with affected students, the Institution may vary elements of your programme from that described in your Offer once you are registered on the programme for the same reasons as set out in Clause 18.3.